City of Pittsburgh

 Downtown

-Multitude of options available in existing office buildings; Several projects in development for building conversions or renovations and new construction.
-Learn more
+Downtown Pittsburgh offers a multitude of options available in existing office buildings.
+Several projects are in development for building conversions or renovations and new construction.

 Strip District & Lawrenceville

-The Strip District and Lawrenceville neighborhoods in Pittsburgh include some of the world’s most prominent technology and innovation companies, including “Robotics Row”.
+Home to “Robotics Row,” the Strip District and Lawrenceville neighborhoods in Pittsburgh include some of the world’s most prominent technology and innovation companies.

 Hazelwood Green

-Hazelwood Green is transforming this riverfront former brownfield into a center for innovation.
-Opportunities include existing commercial and advanced manufacturing facilities, startup incubation, pad ready sites for development.
-Learn more
+Hazelwood Green is a riverfront former brownfield transformed into a center for innovation.
+Opportunities include existing commercial and advanced manufacturing facilities, startup incubation and pad ready sites for development

 Uptown

-Uptown lies along a critical transit corridor that connects the economic engines of Downtown and Oakland and sits alongside the historic Hill District.
-The first ever EcoInnovation District, the neighborhood stands poised to serve as a hub for the home to sustainable and clean technologies.
-Learn more
+Uptown lies along a critical transit corridor that connects the economic engines of downtown and Oakland and sits alongside the historic Hill District.

 Lower Hill

-The Lower Hill site will be a mixed use redevelopment to reconnect the city’s downtown to the historic Hill District.
-Learn more
+The Lower Hill site will be a mixed-use redevelopment to reconnect the city’s downtown to the historic Hill District.

 The city of Pittsburgh’s Innovation District is a hub of startup activity and R&D, making it an ideal location for office, lab and tech flex use.
-If you want your operations centrally located, accessible and near leading institutions – we have space for you in Pittsburgh.
+Centrally located, accessible and near leading institutions.

 Mean Earnings per Job